microsoft/FluidFramework/api-report/container-runtime.api.md

 }

 // @public (undocumented)
-export function unpackRuntimeMessage(message: ISequencedDocumentMessage): ISequencedDocumentMessage;
+export function unpackRuntimeMessage(message: ISequencedDocumentMessage): boolean;

 // (No @packageDocumentation comment for this package)